warchive/goose2-sensors/README.md

 ---

 ## About

-This repository contains code for all the sensors on the Waterloop current pod.
-Anyone working on sensors and scripts related to sensor data, work in this repository.
+This repository contains code for all the sensors on the pod.
+Anyone working on sensors, work in this repository.

 ---

 ## How to Contribute